HardisonCo/.github/international/bulgaria/bg-health/hms-sme/index.md

 ## Integration Points

-This document outlines how HMS-SME is integrated with bg_Health systems in Bulgaria.
+This document outlines how HMS-SME is integrated with bg-health systems in Bulgaria.